 Mind you I’m not talking about the actual person (which is possible too).
 But I am more so referring to the relationship itself or let’s say your new “relationship status”.

 As someone who has a track record of getting into the wrong relationships (before I was serious about my walk with God), I can now honestly say that a lot of times I was in it for the wrong reasons.

 My main driver for pursuing a relationship was oftentimes society’s pressure to be boo’d up.
-Therefore, I would try to make it work no matter what, which made me compromise my core values and forget about my self-worth.
+I was so desperate to be in a relationship that I would try to make it work no matter what.
+That made me compromise my core values and forget about my self-worth.

 I repeatedly caught myself dropping my godly standards to accommodate a man’s nonsense behavior.
 I wanted to remain in a relationship so that I could showcase it to my Facebook friends and continue using hashtags like #hisandhers #bae #lovemesomehim etc.

 Stupid I know, but Instagram was life at one point.
 So how can you avoid making an idol out of a relationship and withstand its influence?